~ We have a beautiful chocolate female puppy available ~

-~ We are expecting a beautiful yellow litter ~ reservations available!
-Ready June ~
+~ We are expecting beautiful yellow and black puppies in May ~ reservations available!
+Ready July ~

 Parents OFA Hip, Elbow, Eye, PRA, EIC, Cardiac clearances

 Please contact me if interested in reserving

 ~ We occasionally have young adult Labradors available for sale to approved pet families ~

 These are all pick puppies we kept or purchased from their litters to grow up in hopes of using them for showing / breeding